How we calculate microbiome diversity in Biomesight

 Biomesight uses the Shannon-Wiener diversity index for the above calculation.
 This is a standard measure of diversity which factors in both evenness and overall number of different organisms.

 For those of you that might be familiar with what Shannon index numbers normally look like - you will see this number only within the boxplot chart, which illustrates where the sample fits into the overall Biomesight database.
-In this example. the diversity is higher than average.

 Lastly, is higher diversity always better?
 No, diversity is simply one measure which is why it factors into our gut health score but does not dominate the score as it weights in at 20% of the overall gut score.
 Additionally, some research studies are finding there to be a middle zone of "optimal" diversity, meaning that more diverse is not always better.